aditkumar72/PHP-College-Assignment/USER/README.md

-## Files related movie booking and checkout
+## Files related to movie booking and checkout